JustinBen0131/Triggers_Final_Ana/README.md

 This will create a filelist in your base directory with the CaloOutput information to be run in condor.

-Can then run ‘CaloTriggerSegments.cpp’ by going to base directory with ‘makeTriggerHistograms.sh’ and ‘makeTriggerHistograms.sub’
+Can then run ‘CaloTriggerSegments.cpp’ by going to base directory with ‘makeTriggerHistograms.sh’ via: go into makeTriggerHistograms_submitJobs.sh and change list of run numbers for Calo Dsts generated in previous jobs

 You can change any of the filling functionality in ‘CaloTriggerSegments.cpp’ that is needed